 As a local community member living in a caucasian neighborhood Westchester I hope more local kids will attend to increase the school population to become more diverse.
 Too often the neighborhood parents think they have to send their children to other schools b/c the school is not diverse enough.
 Great new principal.
 My only suggestion is that perhaps they might introduce one more program.
 A gifted or highly gifted program where these kids just take classes together as one group (no mixing with the other non-gifted programs).
 When parents see a program where these gifted kids can work at a higher pace and caliber the school will become a more desirable place to go to.
 They can start with just one class.
 The new principal recruited new teachers from stellar schools who are so impressive that I doubt even the private schools have such teachers.
 Why?
 Public schools pay twice as much to their teachers than private schools do.
 Surprised??
 Please remember most private schools are for profit.
 If u were a credentialed high caliber teacher where would you teach?
 Public school!
 They also have better benefits.
 Private schools do NOT require their teachers be credentialed.

 Westchester Enriched Sciences Magnets is a public high school in Los Angeles.
-The principal of Westchester Enriched Sciences Magnets is Robert Canosa-Carr, who can be contacted at firstname.lastname@example.org.
+The principal of Westchester Enriched Sciences Magnets is Robert Canosa-Carr, whose e-mail is email@example.com.
 1,447 students attend Westchester Enriched Sciences Magnets and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Asian.
 4% of the Westchester Enriched Sciences Magnets students are "limited in English proficiency."
-52% of the 1,447 students here have subsidized lunches.
-The student to teacher ratio at Westchester Enriched Sciences Magnets is 19:1.
+52% of the 1,447 students here are paying reduced lunch prices.
+The ratio of students to teachers at Westchester Enriched Sciences Magnets is 19:1.
 St. Bernard High School is one of the nearest high schools.

 - Ceramics sculpture